 After care is important if you want to keep your purchase in good order.
 Here are our simple to follow guidelines on how to keep your Oak or Slate in tip top condition.
 If you have any questions relating to this information please do get in touch

-Oak Food Board Maintenance
+Oak Food Board After Care

 What type of oil?

-Oak House Signs Maintenance
+Oak House Signs After Care

 Oak House Signs are treated with OSMO oil.
 Initially the OSMO Primer, followed by OSMO UV Protection Oil.

-Oak Swings
+Oak Swings Maintenance

 The Oak swing seats are treated with OSMO oil.
 Initially the OSMO Primer, followed by OSMO UV Protection Oil.

-Slate House Signs
+Slate House Signs Maintenance

 For clarification or further guidance on how to look after your Oak or Slate please do get in touch